RamneekSingh24/Spotify-Script/README.md

 and the script will play the song, then you can minimize # Will try to fix this

-In case of any other unexpected behaviour kill the AutoHotKey process from the task manager Script will might not play the track if someother media is running along with spotify. # Will try to fix this
+In case of any other unexpected behaviour kill the AutoHotKey process from the task manager Script might not play the track if someother media is running along with spotify. # Will try to fix this

 After prolonged use the script may not restart the app / Play the next track when advert an advert comes.
 Maximizing the once will do the job.